Innovations and Strategies for Sustainable Plastic Packaging

 Economic Benefits and Challenges

-Transitioning to sustainable plas1c packaging offers several economic advantages:
+Transitioning to sustainable plastic packaging offers several economic advantages:

 • Improved value for waste pickers